latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

 In this demonstration, we will examine a workflow which sorts and assembles COVID sequencing data.

-The document aims to be an extension to the quickstart to help you better understand the structure of a workflow and write your own.
+This document aims to be an extension to the Quickstart to help you better understand the structure of a workflow and write your own.

 **Prerequisite:**
 * Complete the [Quickstart](../getting_started/quick_start.md) guide.